ReevesA1/ansible-bootstrap/README1.md

 - If Runing Windows in Paralles Turn Off All Sharing with mac (so icons dont show up on desktop).
 - Setup terminal with powershell 7 and take a snapshot

+### Set Executation Policy (to allow execution of scripts)
+`Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`
+- see list to see if it worked `Get-ExecutionPolicy -List `
+- Close and Reopen Powershell to "source it"

 ### Make sure winget is installed
 - Windows 10 I for sure need to install winget I think windows 11 is good to go